ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 # Direct Link CLI reference
 {: #dl-cli}

 This document provides a reference of the command-line interface (CLI) commands available for {{site.data.keyword.cloud}} Direct Link Dedicated.
-The commands are organized into the sections listed in the navigation pane on the right.
+The commands are organized into the sections that are listed in the navigation pane on the right.
 {:shortdesc}

 ## Before you begin
 {: #cli-ref-prereqs}

-Follow these instructions to use the Direct Link CLI, which is implemented as an {{site.data.keyword.cloud_notm}} CLI plug-in.
-It provides the user with the means to manage their service instance and its associated resources through a command line user interface.
+Complete these steps to use the Direct Link CLI, which is implemented as an {{site.data.keyword.cloud_notm}} CLI plug-in.
+This plug-in provides you with the means to manage your service instance and its associated resources through a command-line user interface.

 1. Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-install-ibmcloud-cli){: external}.
 1. Install the **dl-cli** plug-in to the {{site.data.keyword.cloud_notm}} CLI.

-   To install:
+   To install the plug-in, enter the following command.

    ```
    ibmcloud plugin install dl-cli